iobroker-community-adapters/ioBroker.openknx/docs/en/README.md

 ## FAQ

-- Autoread trigger actors on the bus to react
+**Autoread trigger actors on the bus to react**

 Check in ETS if group objects of certain devices that are connected to the suspicious GA have the R/L flag configured.
 This should not be the case if te device is a consumer of the signal.
 If the signal has an event character, a groupValueRead would trigger that event.
 Change configuration in ETS or disable autoread for this object.

-- DISCONNECT_REQUEST on startup
+**DISCONNECT_REQUEST on startup**

 Increase setting for Minimum send delay between two frames to avoid flooding the interface

+**Is secure tunneling supported?**

+No. Disable secure tunneling in your IP interface.